 Any dispute, controversy or claim arising out of or in connection with these T&C LNG Auctions or any Auction governed thereby, shall be finally settled in accordance with dispute resolution provisions LNG Agreement.

 Schedule 1

+POWER OF ATTORNEY

-To be printed on Participant’s letterhead, and sent to the Terminal Operator in accordance with these T&C LNG Auctions
+To be completed and sent to Terminal Operator to info.lng@fluxys.com in accordance with the T&C LNG Auctions.

 The Power of Attorney must satisfy all formal and substantive requirements applicable to the Participant, including those resulting from its place of incorporation.

-POWER OF ATTORNEY

-Company name: _____________________________________
+Company name: ………………………………………………………………………….